-• Handbuilding skills such as wedging, pinch, coil, slab, sculpting, and additive and subtractive procedures.
+Handbuilding skills such as wedging, pinch, coil, slab, sculpting, and additive and subtractive procedures.

-- Awareness of wheel skills such as centering, opening, raising, and finishing. - Glazing techniques, pouring and brushing. - Awareness of decorative techniques such as incising, texturing, and slip trailing. - Awareness of oral and written critique skills. the use of a required sketch for each handbuilt project, proper care of materials and equipment. - Awareness of careers related to ceramics. - Understanding of the control of clay at the various stages of development i.e., plastic, leatherhard, greenware, bisque, and glaze. - Understanding of basic ceramics terms. - Appreciation for functional and non-functional ceramic forms as well as traditional and contemporary forms. - Create a portfolio of 3-dimensional works that apply the elements and principles of design
+- Wheel skills such as centering, opening, raising, and finishing. - Glazing techniques such as pouring and brushing. - an awareness of decorative techniques such as underglaze, incising, texturing, and slip trailing. - Application of oral and written critiquing skills. - Use of a required sketch for each handbuilt project. - Awareness of careers related to ceramics. - Control of clay at various stages of development: plastic, leatherhard, greenware, bisque, and glaze. - Understanding of basic ceramics terms. - Appreciation for functional and non-functional ceramic forms as well as traditional and contemporary forms. - Create a portfolio of 3-dimensional works that apply the elements and principles of design